 If you’re looking for a plastic dog bowl, check out this pick from Van Ness.
 It’s made from super strong, heavyweight plastic, so it won’t be so easy for your dog to damage the surface.
 It’s composed of FDA-approved plastic that’s safe for contact with food and water.

 This bowl comes in several sizes from small to extra-large to suit your dog’s nutritional needs.
-One thing to note: although the listing shows a white bowl, reviewers note that colors may vary.
+One thing to note: although the listing shows a white bowl, customers note that colors may vary.

 Although they’re more fragile, ceramic or stoneware dog bowls can be much prettier than your standard dog bowl.
 Yes, really!
 They often feature fun designs or color patterns, so you can match Fido’s dishes to the family’s dishes.
 This ceramic bowl from Ethical has a cool color pattern and a high-gloss finish, which makes cleaning and maintenance easy.